 Inquiry welcomes confidentiality waiver

-The Abuse in Care Royal Commission of Inquiry has welcomed a move by Bishops and Congregational Leaders of the Catholic Church to lift confidentiality obligations on survivors of abuse in the care of the Catholic Church.
+The Abuse in Care Royal Commission of Inquiry has welcomed a move by Crown agencies to lift confidentiality obligations on survivors of abuse in State care arising from settlement agreements with the Crown.

-The Inquiry’s Counsel Assisting Simon Mount QC says the waiver means survivors of abuse can engage with the Commission freely, even if they have entered into confidential settlements with one of the listed Catholic entities in the past.
+The Inquiry’s Counsel Assisting Simon Mount QC says the waiver is intended to enable survivors to engage with the Commission freely, even if they have entered into confidential settlements with the Crown in the past.

-“We requested the confidentiality waiver to ensure survivors can share their experiences and effectively take part in the Inquiry, despite any settlement agreements” says Simon.
+“We requested the confidentiality waiver earlier this year to ensure survivors can share their experiences and effectively take part in the Inquiry, despite any settlement agreements with the Crown” says Simon.

 “We encourage survivors to register on our website to learn more about the Inquiry and find out how they can be involved.
 In all cases, it is entirely up to survivors whether to disclose information from a confidential settlement.
 The Inquiry will respect survivors’ privacy at all times.